squaremiledev/asynctransport/README.md

 To start write your own application, see dev.squaremile.asynctcpacceptance.AppListeningOnTcpPort class.

-To use TCP in a message-driven fashion, look at `dev.squaremile.asynctcpacceptance.TransportApplicationWithBuffersTest`
+To use TCP in a message-driven fashion, look at `dev.squaremile.asynctcp.DeterministicTransportApplicationTest`

 ## Evaluation